9: Biohydrogen - An Introduction

 These are mainly classified into three categories: i) the photobiological process through which biohydrogen is produced via direct and indirect photolysis in the microalgae, ii) fermentation, and iii) the electrochemical process that comprises photoelectrochemical and electrolytic.

-BIOLOGICAL (1) - Biophotolysis (photosynthesis)
+Biological (1) - Biophotolysis (photosynthesis)

 This consists of two processes: Direct and Indirect Photolysis (photosynthesis).
 Both use light to drive the ultimate reduction of 2H+ to H2 using hydrogenase or nitrogenase.
 We will explore the details in the next chapter section.
 The biophotolysis process is divided into indirect (using electrons from substrates) and direct (using electrons from water).
 These processes are simplified in Figure \(\PageIndex{4}\).